bpostlethwaite/danger-mouse/README.md

 2.  `/etc`
 3.  `/var/lib/danger/`

-for the following example we will cp the default config into `/etc`
+for the following example we will copy the default config into `/etc`
 ```shell
 cp $GOPATH/src/github.com/bpostlethwaite/danger-mouse/danger.json /etc/danger.json
 ```